riverbed/steelscript/README.rst

 Mandatory:

 - README.rst: simple description using reStructured Text (rst) file format
-- setup.py: Python setup file containing meta descriptions, requirements and unit test.
+- setup.py: Python setup file containing meta descriptions and requirements.
 Based on setuptools, distutils, gitpy-versioning (custom versioning tool https://github.com/riverbed/gitpy-versioning) and pytest.
+Should NOT contain unit test (use Tox and /tests folder instead)
 - /docs: Documentation using reStructured Text (rst) file format.
 - /steelscript: The actual code, written in Python.
 Must be Python3 only.
 - /tests: Test plans and unit test.
 Can be organized in subfolders.
 Test plan are ideally documented and easy to run scripts but can be anything defining a test plan (script, text, ...), for example a python script based on pytest.